Cardiology Advertising: Digital Marketing to Cardiologists

 • Enrollment dates for specific programs

 Similar to other specialties, cardiologists tend to flock toward larger metro areas, creating significantly more density in these areas.
-However, this tends to negatively impact rural areas, which often have healthcare access issues already.
-According to a 2013 study, the density of cardiologists varies substantially across regions of the United States, from 12 to 225 per 100,000 Medicare beneficiaries.
+However, this tends to negatively affect rural areas, which already face healthcare access issues.
+Like many specialties, the density of cardiologists varies substantially across regions of the United States, from 12 to 225 per 100,000 Medicare beneficiaries.
 Nearly 50% of cardiologists are concentrated in regions that contain only 25% of the Medicare population, and 60% of this population has access to only 38% of cardiologists.
-This regional density of cardiologist was directly tied to the rates of mortality for heart attack and heart failure.
-In particular, rural regions, regions in the Midwest, and regions with lower socioeconomic status have a lower density of cardiologists, resulting in worse outcomes.
+This regional density of cardiologists was directly tied to the rates of mortality for heart attack and heart failure.
+In particular, rural regions, regions in the Midwest, and regions with lower socioeconomic status have lower cardiologist density, resulting in worse outcomes.

 Gender

 Gender is probably the least used piece of traditional demographic data in cardiology advertising campaigns.
-However, this is a common demographic used in traditional marketing and advertising, so if you’re working with a team that has a more traditional background, this may be something they want to know.
+However, this is a common demographic in traditional marketing and advertising, so if you’re working with a team with a more traditional background, this may be something they want to know.

 Gender Number of Cardiologists % of Workforce

 It is well known that cardiology is not a particularly diverse specialty.
-Overall, women are underrepresented but are disproportionality represented in pediatric cardiology residency positions.
-The representation of women decreases from medical school, to residency, to cardiology fellowship (known as the residency to fellowship cliff).
+Overall, women are underrepresented but are disproportionately represented in pediatric cardiology residency positions.
+The representation of women decreases from medical school to residency to cardiology fellowship (also known as the residency-to-fellowship cliff).
 It then drops further from fellowship to subspecialty fellowship (known as the second cliff).
-It then drops even further in regard to the inclusion or appointment of women in leadership positions (known as the leaky pipeline).
+It then drops even further regarding the inclusion or appointment of women in leadership positions (known as the leaky pipeline).
 Ultimately, while there is almost gender parity in internal medicine residency training, there is a significant lack of women in cardiology fellowships.

 Life Circumstances

-Cardiologists are of course doctors, but they are people too.
-Understanding their personal circumstances can give you some insight into how they behave and where their top concerns within their practice or profession might be.
+Cardiologists are, of course, doctors, but they are people too.
+Understanding their personal circumstances can give you insight into how they behave and where their top concerns lie within their practice or profession.

 Cardiology Targeting Criteria